nette/php-generator/readme.md

 Literals
 --------

-You can pass any PHP code to property or parameter default values via `Literal`:
+With `Literal` you can pass arbitrary PHP code to, for example, default property or parameter values etc:

 ```php
 use Nette\PhpGenerator\Literal;